 Nobody should ride in a Tesla.

-Tesla is an example of some of the worst engineering in history.
+This is obviously some of the worst engineering in history if not the absolute worst.
 A car designed to fail.

 And on that note I’m happy to drive an electric car.
 I’m even ok driving a gasoline car that has electric systems in it.
 But I do not and will not (since 2016, when my own tests proved it completely unsafe) drive or ride in something as poorly designed as a Tesla.